 Do you offer financial support?

 Yes.
-We offer graduate teaching assistantships to outstanding students who have been accepted into the PhD program.
-Financial support includes a monthly stipend, health insurance, and tuition waiver (out-of-state) for the time of employment.
+We offer graduate assistantships to outstanding students who have been accepted into our Ph.D. program.
+The graduate assistantship includes a monthly stipend, health insurance, and an out-of-state tuition waiver for the time of employment.
 Some research assistantships are available from faculty members who have research grants.
 In addition, the department offers some scholarships; please visit our Scholarships page for details.
 Furthermore, the University provides TWU Graduate Student Scholarships (PhD) and other scholarships to qualified students.
 Please visit the TWU Financial Aid page to learn more.

 When are the deadlines for the application of teaching assistantships?